 In the Sahyadri region of Maharashtra, on the banks of River Bhima exists the Bhimashankar Temple.
 As per the scriptures, the Jyotirlinga was formed after Lord Shiva defeated Kumbharkarna's son Bhima in a long-standing battle.
 It is also believed that the sweat drops of the Lord gave birth to the river.

 The Rameshwar Temple in Tamil Nadu is home to the next Jyotirlinga in India.
 Rameshwaram is a popular island along the Sethu coast in this southern state of India and has a close connection to Ram's victory over Ravana.
 Before Ram proceeded to Lanka to fight Ravana, he stopped at Rameshwaram to drink water.
 Based on a celestial proclamation, Ram created a sand linga and sought its blessings for his victory.
-The sand linga converted into a jyotirlinga after this, and Lord Shiva made Rameshwaram his eternal abode.
+The sand linga transformed into a jyotirlinga.
+Lord Shiva made Rameshwaram his eternal abode.
 The Rameshwar Temple is an architectural beauty with thirty-six theerthams, ornated towers, and corridors.